andrelago13/COMP/README.txt

 **TASK DISTRIBUTION: (Identify the set of tasks done by each member of the project.)
-André Lago:
+AndrÃ© Lago:
 - Conversion of the CST to the AST.
 - Calculation of the state order for an iteration using the rules defined in the AST.

 Carolina Moreira:
-- About page
+- About page;
+- Result printing;
+- Some HTML fixes.

 Gustavo Silva:
 - DOT file parsing (using vis.js)